 Their job will be to:

 a) Clearly direct you towards a healthy diet and lifestyle which suits you and your tastes.

-b) Find out if you have Candida, or other gut flora and fauna imbalances, and if so, deal with that.
+b) Determine if you have Candida, or other gut flora and fauna imbalances, and if so, deal with that.

 c) Repopulate your gut with the correct probiotics.

 d) Use herbs and nutrition to heal gut permeability.

 e) Reduce your viral load, and support the immune system recovery.

 f) Restore your adrenal glands with herbs and supplements.

 g) Use herbs and supplements to rebuild your stamina and resilience.

 h) Make sure that you feel calm and balanced, and that you sleep deeply.